Tuesday, April 28, 2009

 We had what looked to be a full house, so not many seats were left to choose from.
 Celebrant, and three concelebrants, all in red vestments and birettas.
 Three Mercedarian brothers serving and an MC.

-he prostration, the collect was read.
+After the prostration, the collect was read.

-he psalm was another adaptation of chant, with alternating verses.
+The psalm was another adaptation of chant, with alternating verses.
 The little tract was an english setting of 'Laus tibi christe' set to the 'Orbis Factor'

-Passion read, congregation saying its parts, and all kneeling at t
+Passion read, congregation saying its parts, and all kneeling at the mention of Our Lord's death.

-he Jesuit priest who now helps out at the parish, hearing confessions or celebrating masses gave a short and very moving homily using the passion narraive and the reproaches as a text, and tipping his biretta at Our Lord's blessed Name.
+Fr.Brannan, the Jesuit priest who now helps out at the parish, hearing confessions or celebrating masses gave a short and very moving homily using the passion narraive and the reproaches as a text, and tipping his biretta at Our Lord's blessed Name.

 Then followed the solemn collects.
 All were sug, and all knelt and stood as appropriate.